lammps/lammps/doc/src/region.rst

        *delete* = no args
-       *block* args = xlo xhi ylo yhi zlo zhi xlo,xhi,ylo,yhi,zlo,zhi = bounds of block in all dimensions (distance units) xlo,xhi,ylo,yhi,zlo,zhi can be a variable
-       *cone* args = dim c1 c2 radlo radhi lo hi dim = *x* or *y* or *z* = axis of cone c1,c2 = coords of cone axis in other 2 dimensions (distance units)
+       *block* args = xlo xhi ylo yhi zlo zhi xlo,xhi,ylo,yhi,zlo,zhi = bounds of block in all dimensions (distance units) xlo,xhi,ylo,yhi,zlo,zhi can be a variable (see below) *cone* args = dim c1 c2 radlo radhi lo hi dim = *x* or *y* or *z* = axis of cone c1,c2 = coords of cone axis in other 2 dimensions (distance units)